 How to Cook Fresh Whole Cranberries

-• If your jam won’t jell correctly, you may need added pectin or a cornstarch slurry.
-Cornstarch slurry is made by whisking together cornstarch and water to form a paste.
+• If your jam won’t jell correctly, you may need to add pectin or a cornstarch slurry.
+Cornstarch slurry is made by whisking cornstarch and water together to form a paste.

 • Watch your fruit mixture so it doesn’t boil over.